 - Removal of cysts.
 Cysts require surgical removal and are usually followed by root canal treatment.

 - Removal of broken root pieces of the tooth.
-It is important to remove these roots as they will continue to decay and accumulate pus at their ends.
+It is important to remove these roots as they will continue to decay and result in pus formation.

 - Crown placement over the tooth.
 A root canal treated tooth needs protection while performing its functions.
 It is achieved by placing a crown or tooth cap on top of the affected tooth.

-- Dentures to compensate for tooth loss due to decay.
-If a tooth is removed due to decay, it is replaced with a denture to maintain optimal chewing function.
+- Tooth replacement to compensate for tooth loss due to decay If a tooth is removed due to decay, it is replaced with a prosthesis like a bridge, implant or a denture to maintain optimal chewing function.

 - Orthodontic treatments.
 It can align the teeth to reduce the chances of dental caries.